-The focus of our executive compensation program is pay for performance.
-Accordingly, while we pay competitive base salaries and other benefits, the majority of our Named Executive Officers' compensation opportunity is based on variable pay relating to company performance.
-During 2012, the compensation of our Named Executive Officers primarily consisted of base salary, an annual cash incentive award, and long-term equity incentive awards in the forms of time-based restricted stock units (except for our chief executive officer) and performance-based restricted stock units.
-For 2012, our chief executive officer and our other Named Executive Officers (excluding our president and chief operating officer) were eligible to earn up to approximately 75% and 61% (on average), respectively, of their total cash and equity compensation in the form of variable annual cash incentives and long-term equity incentives, in each case excluding the value of all other types of compensation, such as benefits.
+The focus of our executive compensation program is to tie the pay of our Named Executive Officers to their and the company's performance.
+Accordingly, while we pay competitive base salaries and other benefits, the majority of our Named Executive Officers' compensation opportunity is tied to variable pay based on company performance.
+During 2015, the compensation of our Named Executive Officers primarily consisted of base salary, an annual cash incentive award, and long-term equity incentive awards in the form of performance-based and service-based restricted stock units.
+In particular, our Named Executive Officers were granted performance-based restricted stock units that become eligible to vest upon achieving stock price thresholds of \$15, \$20, \$22.50, and \$25, with the lowest threshold requiring an increase of 50% of the company's stock price from the date the award was granted, and once a price level is achieved, the corresponding restricted stock units vest one year later if the executive remains continuously employed through that date.
+For 2015, our chief executive officer and our other Named Executive Officers were eligible to earn up to approximately 70% and 65% (on average), respectively, of their total cash and equity compensation in the form of variable annual cash incentives and long-term performance-based equity incentives, in each case excluding the value of all other types of compensation, such as benefits.

-The following charts illustrate the 2012 pay mix of our chief executive officer and the average pay mix of our other Named Executive Officers (excluding our president and chief operating officer).
-For purposes of the charts, the annual cash incentive and long-term equity incentive percentages are calculated based on the target incentives, assuming all performance criteria were met and cash bonuses were awarded and performance-based restricted stock units were earned at 100% of the target level.
-The amounts calculated and represented in the charts below do not reflect the actual amounts awarded to our chief executive officer and other Named Executive Officers.
-The long term equity incentive percentages are calculated using the grant date fair value of the restricted stock units underlying the target long-term equity incentive, computed in accordance with FASB ASC Topic 718.
+The following charts illustrate the 2015 pay mix of our chief executive officer and the average pay mix of our other Named Executive Officers.
+For purposes of the charts, the annual cash incentive and long-term equity incentive percentages are calculated based on their respective target incentives, assuming all cash bonuses were awarded, and performance-based restricted stock units were earned, at 100% of their target levels.
+In particular, performance-based restricted stock units that become eligible to vest based on achieving certain stock price thresholds have been considered to have been satisfied for purposes of these charts, even though, as discussed later, none of the stock price thresholds were achieved in 2015.
+The charts below do not reflect any performance awards granted in previous years that could be earned or become eligible to vest based on performance in 2015.
+Accordingly, the amounts calculated and represented in the charts below do not reflect the actual amounts awarded to our chief executive officer and other Named Executive Officers.
+The long term equity incentive percentages are calculated using the grant date fair value of the performance-based restricted stock units, computed in accordance with FASB ASC Topic 718.
 The charts do not account for payments we make for health and life insurance benefits and 401(k) matching contributions that are generally available to our employees.